 Patrons who pay you with a custom pledge are not tied to a specific (if you’ve created tiers).
 These patrons can be found with the status “No tier” in your because their payment is not tied to benefits offered within a tier.

 Because they’re not part of a tier, they aren’t tracked for benefits and won’t have access to certain benefits, like Discord roles.

 Some patrons may want to support a creator, but tier minimum might be outside of their budget.
 The custom pledge, or “No tier” status exists, so patrons can still support creators even if they can’t join a tier.
 As the name suggests, there are no benefits, or “tiers” associated with custom pledges — regardless of the amount given.

-If patrons are paying $15 USD a month, but aren’t in your $15 tier, whether or not you honor the dollar amount given by patrons is entirely up to you.
+For example, If patrons are paying $15 USD a month, but aren’t in your $15 tier, whether or not you honor the payment amount given by patrons is entirely up to you.
 Many creators require patrons to be within a tier to receive benefits.
 Learn how to get a list of patrons who’ve created a custom pledge here.

 Who can see my “All patrons” posts?